-If you’re planning your first trip to Costa Rica, we highly recommend getting a Costa Rica map.
-Getting a map is one of the first things we do when we book a trip to somewhere we’ve never been before.
-It makes so travel planning much easier!
+If you’re planning your first trip to Costa Rica, we highly recommend getting a Costa Rica map to help you get around and orient yourself.
+Getting a map is one of the first things we do when we book a trip.
+It makes travel planning much easier!

 Here are our recommended Costa Rica maps and guides to help plan your trip.
-Even though most of the Costa Rica maps on this list are for purchase, I’m including a local tip for you to get free maps!
-And for those who want to get a map beforehand, here are our two recommended maps to purchase.
+Even though most of the Costa Rica maps on this list are for purchase, I’m including a local tip for you to get free maps.

 National Geographic Costa Rica Map